-Sometimes as a single parent that is travelling long term around the world, I get really tired.
-It is also hard to make the decisions and planning on my own, because Explorason really couldn’t care less sometimes, and it is pointless trying to have discussions with him on every finer detail.
+Sometimes as a single parent that is traveling long term around the world, I get really tired.
+It is also hard to make the decisions and planning on my own because Explorason really couldn’t care less sometimes, and it is pointless trying to have discussions with him on every finer detail.

 So now, the finer details are already planned, thanks to our tour leader, Anna, who has just been so incredibly great.
-So thanks Anna and your team for all the organisation you did for this trip.
+So thanks to Anna and her team for all for all you did to make this trip a success.
 It really has been appreciated.
-We have really liked Anna, and she has such a kind and generous heart, and is always smiling.
+We have really liked Anna, and she has such a kind and generous heart and is always smiling.

 As soon as we have put our shoes and valuables away into the waterproof side hull holes we are heading out to sea.

-I love the way the crew involve the children straight away.
+I love the way the crew involves the children straight away.

 They are pulling the ropes that haul up the sails, and another boy “K” is first off at the rudder.
 So it is just Explorason and his friend “Lucy”.